nourchene-bargaoui/Spider_robot/README.md

-## Freenove Big Hexapod Robot Kit for Raspberry Pi
+## Freenove Big Hexapod Robot Kit for Raspberry Pi and Semantic Segmentation with Pytorch

 > A Hexapod Robot Kit for Raspberry Pi.